laurenposey/climbing_app_rails/README.md

 * _As a user, I'd like to be able to read, update, and delete a route ._
 * _As a user, I'd like to be able to click on a place to view additional information.
 * _As a user, I'd like to be able to sign in using my email.._
+* _As a user/admin, I'd like the landing page to be the login/ registration page._

 #### Features Coming Soon:
 * _As a user, I'd like to have a navbar at the top of the page to help me get around the site_
 * _As a user, I'd like the flash notices to have boxes around them that I can close._
 * _As a user, I'd like rate the route I climbed._
 * _As an admin, I'd like to have my own login portal._
-* _As a user/admin, I'd like the landing page to be the login/ registration page._
 * _As a user, I'd like the landing page to have a short description of the app and how it works._
 * _As a user/admin, I'd like to have an avatar._
-* _AS a user/admin, I'd like to have a user name._
+* _AS a user/admin, I'd like to have a username._

 ## Prerequisites